 To help you avoid being scammed, we analyzed the hosting plans of each company based on five important factors: monthly cost, monthly traffic allowance, hard disk storage, number of websites, and CDN availability.

-To present our findings in a meaningful way, we compared the WordPress hosting plans of top companies for up to 100,000 visits per month.
+To present our findings meaningfully, we compared top companies’ WordPress hosting plans for up to 100,000 visits per month.

 The table below compares the cost of the premium packages offered by the most popular WordPress hosting companies.
 You can click on a company name to read our detailed review.